buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 + usability.gov has an excellent overview of [Information Architecture Basics](https://www.usability.gov/what-and-why/information-architecture.html) that’s well worth reading.
 The site is an excellent resource that – whilst primarily focused on design for government – offers a wide range of resources that are applicable beyond design for the public sector.

 + Finally, Steve Krug’s [Don’t Make Me Think, Revisited: A Common Sense Approach to Web Usability](https://amzn.to/2Xa5DS3) is a timeless book that I’d highly recommend.
 Whilst focused on usability, it contains a wealth of insights that are applicable when considering your overall information architecture.

+_/* I think I’ll replace the usability.gov link with Diana MacDonald’s [Practical UI Patterns for Design Systems](https://didoesdigital.com/project/book-practical-ui-patterns-for-design-systems/).
+It looks great and Apress are sending me an inspection copy. */_